Thirumal-Palwai/violet/edk2-platforms/Features/Intel/OutOfBandManagement/IpmiFeaturePkg/Readme.md

 Each library in the feature should have a section that describes the library in a level of detail that is useful to better understand the library source code.

+#BmcInterfaceCommonAccess
+This Library provides the common API's functions among the different Interfaces such as BT, SSIF,and IPMB interface.

+#BtInterfaceLib
+This Library provides the API's function for the BT interface.

+#IpmbInterfaceLib
+This Library provides the API's function for the IPMB/I2C interface.

+#SsifInterfaceLib
+This Function provides the API's function for the SSIF interface.

 ## Key Functions
 *_TODO_*
 A bulleted list of key functions for interacting with the feature.